peercal/peercal-web/README.md

 ## Goals

 * Simplicity: Clean design with only a minimum of features
-* No servers: Unless running in the browser needing signal server for `hyperswarm-web`
 * Decentralized event data via `hyperdrive` and `hyper://` links
 * Support for `iCalendar` format (`.ics` files) - [`RFC5545`](https://datatracker.ietf.org/doc/html/rfc5545)